jamen/esfp/readme.md

 > Improve functional programming in JavaScript

-This is a [Browserify transform](https://www.npmjs.com/package/browserify) with several features (many non-standard) to improve writing JavaScript in a functional style.
-This repo also serves as a place to discuss moving JavaScript in a more functional direction and how to impliment them in esfp.
+This is a [Browserify transform](https://www.npmjs.com/package/browserify) with several features (some non-standard) to improve writing JavaScript in a functional style.
+This repo also serves as a place to discuss moving JavaScript in a more functional direction, and how to impliment that here.

 ## Features